 U.S. Amateur Four-Ball History

-The creation of the two competitions was announced on Feb.
-11, 2013.
-They are the first additions to the USGA roster of national championships since the U.S. Women's Mid-Amateur in 1987.
+The creation of the U.S. Amateur Four-Ball was announced on Feb.
+11, 2013, along with the U.S. Women's Amateur Four-Ball.
+They were the first additions to the USGA roster of national championships since the U.S. Women's Mid-Amateur in 1987.

 Four-ball has become a widely popular format for State and Regional Golf Associations across the United States.
 In 2012, more than 150 championships, either strictly four-ball or as part of a competition format, were conducted in all 50 states and the District of Columbia.